lkilpela/minishell/TO-DO.md

 - [ ] simple_cmd and maybe parser function refactor for readability and simplicity

 ## exec
-- [x] for path finding, access() needs to be seperated to check for file existance and file access seperately to get the proper error message, even the possiblity of a same executable named file can be accessible in 1 folder, and not accessible in another folder, so I guess keep track of where the files exist and then find which one, if any, is accessible / executable.
 - [ ] make in our minishell does not work, not sure why
-- [x] builtins properly into exec
 - [ ] updated variables to be sent to the execve

-- [x] input "$HOME here '$HOME' test"
-Expected output:
-bash: /Users/lumik here '/Users/lumik' test: No such file or directory Current output:
-minishell: /Users/lumik: is a directory

 ## builtins
-- [x] export without args needs to print sorted list of vars
-- [x] need to be properly handled from execution
-- [x] exit, cd, export, unset need to be not forked if they are the only command.
 - [ ] update $OLDPWD and $PWD env variables when using 'cd'.
 - [ ] update $SHLVL properly